andrewboutros/rad-flow/docs/rad-sim-rtl-code.rst

 .. note::
    RAD-Sim adds a portal module for designs containing multiple RADs.
-The NoC, clock, and general configuration files should be modified according to the developer guide.
+The NoC, clock, and general configuration files should be modified according to the code structure guide.

 RTL CMakeLists
 ---------------